dustoff06/CORAL/readme.md

 D_2(T)=\sum_{i<j}(t_i^\top R t_j)^2
 ```

-Because CORAL minimizes $D_2(T)$ rather than $r_{\max}$, a solution can have a relatively small aggregate objective while retaining a larger residual correlation for an individual pair.
+Because CORAL minimizes `D_2(T)` rather than `r_max`, a solution can have a relatively small aggregate objective while retaining a larger residual correlation for an individual pair.

 ## Support-Restricted CORAL

 CORAL can also restrict which source variables may contribute to each transformed coordinate.

-Let $\Omega$ denote the declared set of permitted transformation coefficients.
+Let `Omega` denote the declared set of permitted transformation coefficients.
 Then

 ```math
 t_{ij}=0\quad\text{for all }(i,j)\notin\Omega